 This also gives you a chance to work on body language.
 Many people look down during an interview, or use negative body language, like crossing their arms in front of them.
 Practice looking at the interviewer in a friendly way and sitting in a relaxed but professional manner.

 Using these four strategies, you can conduct an effective job search and find the new opportunity that will help you reach your 2019 career goals!
-The Applied Companies’ staffing team is ready to help you find the jobs you’re looking for.
-Contact us today, or head right to our job board and apply for new opportunities in your area.
+The Applied Companies’ staffing team is ready to help you find jobs in Reno that you’re actually interested in.
+Contact us today or head right to our job board and apply for new opportunities in your area.